 GPS tracking systems are also installed in all trailers that enable the traffic office personnel in all offices to locate the trailer’s position – in real time, day and night.

-All tractor units and distribution vehicles are installed with telematics communication systems.
+All tractor units and distribution vehicles are installed with telematics and communication systems.
 These not only record the efficiency of the truck but also enable the driver to notify his Duty Manager of any unforeseen delays in cross channel crossings or traffic hold ups.